annemedia/annika/README.md

 - Leverage _x and _y inside widgets for responsive layouts.
 - Use the nested array syntax in widgetLoader() when you have clear parent/child relationships.

-Widgets are one of ANNIKA’s strongest features — they allow you to build clean, maintainable, and highly reusable interfaces without relying on heavy frameworks or build tools.
+Widgets are one of ANNIKA’s strongest features.
+They allow you to build clean, maintainable, and highly reusable interfaces without relying on heavy frameworks or build tools.

 ---
 Made with	&#10084;&#65039; by ANNE Media.